 [41] Several emails show that, after the director stepped down as Chair of BCLC, the CEO "continued to bounce ideas off" him respecting BCLC matters.
-For example, the CEO asks the director for advice and assistance on specific BCLC matters (e.g., the 2010 Olympic lottery scheme), says he would like to bounce ideas off the director regarding other BCLC matters, and gives the director updates on BCLC projects.
+The CEO asks the director for advice and assistance on specific BCLC matters (e.g., the 2010 Olympic lottery scheme), says he would like to bounce ideas off the director regarding other BCLC matters, and gives the director updates on BCLC projects.
+The director stepped down as Chair of BCLC matters and assistance on specific BCLC matters (e.g., the 2010 Olympic lottery scheme), says he would like to bounce ideas off the director regarding other BCLC matters, and gives the director updates on BCLC projects.

 [42] In my view, the CEO created and received these emails in the course of carrying out his duties as CEO.
 The director said he did not view these exchanges as official communications about BCLC business matters.
 However, the CEO did not explicitly state that he communicated with the director only as a friend in these instances.
 Moreover, the content of these emails makes it clear that the CEO was communicating with the director respecting matters arising out of the CEO's duties, which included managing BCLC operations and relationships with stakeholders.
-Other emails contain information on the director's own business matters.
-In these cases, I take the director to have approached the CEO in his capacity as CEO of BCLC.
+Other emails contain information on the director's own business matters.36 In these cases, I take the director to have approached the CEO in his capacity as CEO of BCLC.

-[43] I acknowledge that the emails contain information on personal matters, such as personal greetings, attempts to co-ordinate telephone calls or social events and updates on their private lives.
-However, I conclude the CEO's overall purpose in creating and receiving the emails was to conduct BCLC business.
+[43] I acknowledge that the emails contain information on personal matters, such as personal greetings, attempts to co-ordinate telephone calls or social events and updates on their private lives.37 However, I conclude the CEO's overall purpose in creating and receiving the emails was to conduct BCLC business.38